 5 Ways to Improve Packaging Line Productivity

 Advances in technology and consumer demands have increased the importance of optimizing production and packaging line speeds.
-If improving your current productivity seems near impossible, consider these options:
+If you want to improve your current packaging productivity, consider these options:

 1. Run different sized products on the same line

 By introducing more flexible machines and running products of varying size on the same line, there will be more space in your facility for additional machinery and an overall reduction in equipment costs.
 In addition, when new products are added to your packaging line, flexible machines will result in quick adaptation.

 Semi- and fully-automated machinery is often used to accommodate higher throughput.
 However, automation can also help improve worker productivity by freeing up the time employees would have otherwise spent manually bundling.
 And, reduced manual operation in your facility will decrease physical strain on laborers, significantly reducing costs associated with injury in the workplace.